On the reliability of published findings using the regression discontinuity design in political science: Extraction of original t-statistics

 \cite{HOLBEIN:2016ab} (a-c):

 The standard error was not explicitly listed and so we imputed by using the upper bound of a 95\% CI and the point estimate along with the critical value of 1.96.
-A two-tailed p-value was not explicitly listed; we imputed the two-tailed p-value using the imputed SE value along with the point estimate.
+A two-tailed $p$-value was not explicitly listed; we imputed the two-tailed $p$-value using the imputed SE value along with the point estimate.

 \cite{KLASNJA:2017aa}: